Appearance

 Use presets when your project follows a recognized pattern (layered architecture, feature modules, repository pattern).
 Use custom rules when you need project-specific constraints that presets don't cover.

-Presets and custom rules compose freely — run both in the same test file:
+Presets and custom rules compose freely — spread them into the same rule file:

 typescript